luciabetts16-dot/_TheShapeoftheClimate_/README.md

 Functionality

 _Global Temperature Anomalies_:
-- CSV datasets were mapped to curves using curveVertex() for smooth interpolation. noise() added organic variation, and lerpColor() created gradients communicating temperature changes.
-_Sea Level Rise_:
+- CSV datasets were mapped to curves using curveVertex() for smooth interpolation noise() added organic variation, and lerpColor() created gradients communicating temperature changes _Sea Level Rise_:
-- Years mapped to vertical positions to simulate rising waves using sin() and millis() for dynamic animation.
-Layered waves with colour interpolation depict environmental deterioration over time.
+- Years mapped to vertical positions to simulate rising waves using sin() and millis() for dynamic animation Layered waves with colour interpolation depict environmental deterioration over time
 _Deforestation_:
-- Object-oriented approach representing each country as an object with update() and display() functions. sin() and cos() generate floating/pulsing effects, with colour coding for forest loss (reds/oranges) and regrowth (greens).
+- Object-oriented approach representing each country as an object with update() and display() functions sin() and cos() generate floating/pulsing effects, with colour coding for forest loss (reds/oranges) and regrowth (greens)

-Peer feedback influenced colour hierarchy, layering, and spacing for improved interpretability.
-Emphasis on balancing aesthetic impact with accuracy, ensuring viewers understand the data while remaining visually engaged.
+Peer feedback influenced colour hierarchy, layering, and spacing for improved interpretability Emphasis on balancing aesthetic impact with accuracy, ensuring viewers understand the data while remaining visually engaged

 Setup

-1. Download and install Processing (Java mode) on your device.
+1. Download and install Processing (Java mode) on your device
-2. Open the prototype .pde files in Processing.
+2. Open the prototype .pde files in Processing
-3. Click the play button in the top-left corner of the Processing window to start the visualisations.
-No additional data preparation is required, the code automatically accesses the necessary datasets and generates the visuals.
+3. Click the play button in the top-left corner of the Processing window to start the visualisations No additional data preparation is required, the code automatically accesses the necessary datasets and generates the visuals

 Project Status